wp-plugins/wp2yt-uploader/readme.txt

 = Have a question, idea or found a bug? =

-If you have found any problems, have an idea for a future release, found a bug you would like me to correct or need light technical support you can reach me by email at <a href="mailto:evanmherman@gmail.com">Evan.M.Herman@gmail.com</a>.
+If you have found any problems, have an idea for a future release, found a bug you would like me to correct or need light technical support you can reach me by email at <a href="mailto:evanmherman@gmail.com">Evan.M.Herman@gmail.com</a>
+or through the contact form on my website at <a href="http://www.Evan-Herman.com">www.Evan-Herman.com</a>.

 == Screenshots ==